parismollo/Galah/README.md

 The purpose of this repository is to practice the use of the gradient descent technique.
 Exercise from the Book "Data Science from Scratch".

-## What  have I learned from Gradient Descents?
+## What  have I learned from Gradient Descent?

 Frequently when we will need to find a model that will do accurate forecasts of a specific data set, we will need to minimize its errors and the technique to do so is called Gradient Descent.